 - Informants who gave false statements contributed to 16% of wrongful convictions.

-According to one criminal defense attorney in Savannah, these types of mistakes are all too common.
+According to one Phoenix criminal lawyer, these types of mistakes are all too common.
 Take for example the case of Pete Williams in Georgia, who was indicated in a rape/kidnapping case because the victim was “120% sure” that he was the assailant.
 He was convicted by a jury but was proven innocent by DNA evidence after spending 21 years behind bars.

 There is no doubt that determining the fault of criminal activity can be a tall task given certain circumstances, but hopefully with the rise of public interest and scientific assistance, the criminal justice system will be more willing to recognize that mistakes can and will be made.